John B. Alexander: Biography

 Alexander was born in New York in 1937.
 He enlisted in the Army as a private in 1956, ultimately retiring as a colonel in 1988.
 A "mustang," Alexander was selected to attend Officer Candidate School as a sergeant first class and was the honor graduate.
 While on active duty, he received degrees from the University of Nebraska–Lincoln (B.G.S. with a concentration in sociology, 1971), Pepperdine University (M.A. in education, 1975) and Walden University (Ph.D. in education, 1980).
 He later attended The MIT Executive Program in Management of Complex Organizations, at the Sloan School of Management at MIT (1991) and The Program for Senior Executives in National and International Security at Harvard University (1993).

 His assignments include: Commander, Army Special Forces Teams, US Army, Thailand, Vietnam, 1966–69; Chief of Human Resources Division, US Army, Ft.
-McPherson, GA, 1977–79; Inspector General, Department of Army, Washington, 1980–82; Chief of Human Technology, Army Intelligence Command, US Army, Arlington, VA 1982-83; Manager of Tech.
+McPherson, GA, 1977–79; Inspector General, Department of Army, Washington, 1980–82; Chief of Human Technology, Army Intelligence Command, US Army, Arlington, VA 1982–83; Manager of Tech.
 Integration, Army Materiel Command, US Army, Alexandria, VA, 1983–85; Director, Advanced System Concepts US Army Lab.
-Command, Aldelphi, MD 1985-88.
+Command, Aldelphi, MD 1985–88.

 Alexander describes his assignment in 1972 as an infantry officer at Schofield Barracks, Hawaii, before which time he went diving in the Bimini Islands in search of the mythological continent of Atlantis.
 During his career in the Army he showed considerable interest in esoteric techniques with his colleague Lieutenant Colonel Jim Channon in his First Earth Battalion manual.
 An example is neuro-linguistic programming, with which he hoped to enhance military members similar to "Jedi warriors" (according to his own account in his 1990 book The Warrior's Edge).
 He has published another book, UFOs: Myths, Conspiracies, and Realities (ISBN 978-0-312-64834-3).
+As part of his doctoral research, Alexander studied the work of Elisabeth Kübler-Ross and later served as president of the International Association for Near-Death Studies.
+He also conducted studies on extrasensory perception in dolphins with his former wife, Jan Northup.

 From 1982 to 1983, Alexander directly reported to Major General Albert Stubblebine as a self-described "freelance colonel", Alexander was one of Stubblebine's closest colleagues.